longaccess/terms/Terms and Conditions of Service.md

 You are solely responsible for your conduct, the content of Your Archives, and your communications with others while using the Services.
-For example, it’s your responsibility to ensure that you have the rights or permission needed to comply with these Terms as an Archive Certificate holder.
+For example, it is your responsibility to ensure that you have the rights or permission needed to comply with these Terms as an Archive Certificate holder.

-The only content of Your Archives that we may view is metadata such as the following: the archive ID, the email address stated upon uploading archives, the date and time of such upload, the checksum and the indication of AES-256-CTR encryption.
+The only content of Your Archives that we may view is metadata such as the following: the Archive ID, the email address stated upon uploading Archives, the date and time of such upload, the checksum and the indication of AES-256-CTR encryption.
 You acknowledge that Long Access has no obligation to monitor any information on the Services.
 We are not responsible for the legality of Your Archives or